DorsetDigital/silverstripe-enhanced-requirements/README.md

 ## Installation
 Install with `composer require dorsetdigital/silverstripe-enhanced-requirements`

+Once installed, the module will set the Requirements system to use the enhanced backend, but none of the additional features will be enabled by default.

 ## Usage

 The module extends the standard `Requirements` methods, providing additional options.
 Currently, three additional options are available, all taking a boolean value: